olinjs/olinjs/classes/class3/homework.md

   * Optional: Display a verification that a cat was deleted, perhaps by stating which cat was deleted.
 * Deploy this to Heroku (see [Additional Information](#additional-information))

+In this assignment we are doing something very bad.
+GET should be a [safe method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Safe_methods) that is guaranteed to not modify or delete data.
+We should be using a DELETE or POST request when we intend to modify the server's data.
+Check out this [video](https://www.youtube.com/watch?v=cIliEo0zOwg) for an example of why this is important.

+We are using GET requests in this horrible way because without writing a front end, sending other types of requests becomes much more difficult.
+We'll get there soon though.
 ## Submission
 Fill out [this survey](http://goo.gl/forms/pzXSFUl10f) to turn in this assignment.
 Also remember to read through the next [class](../class4) and come prepared with an understanding of: